khalilbrda-arch/Infinity_depths/ARCHITECTURE_DEBT.md

 Problem

-"src/core/GameState.js" currently contains several types of runtime state.
+"src/core/GameState.js" currently contains several types of runtime state, including:

+- Base state
+- Economy state
+- Progression-related state
+- Interaction state
+- Unlock state

 As the project grows, this can turn into a God Object.